MAY 20, 2022, Grand America Hotel

 Community Builder & Champion

-Sarah was born and raised in Hartford, Alabama and lived in Jacksonville, FL.
+Sarah McClellan was born and raised in Hartford, Alabama and lived in Jacksonville, FL.
 She attended Stillman College in Tuscaloosa, and graduated with a Bachelor of Science Degree in 1965 from Edward Waters College.
 Her teaching career began in Jacksonville, instructing both Biology and Geology to High School Students.
 She came to Utah in 1966 starting as an Educator at the Intermountain Intertribal Indian School in Brigham City.
 After 17 years the school closed in 1984.
 She then began her career with the Internal Revenue Service as an Employment Development Specialist and was promoted to several positions with her final advancement to the Equal Employment Opportunity Diversity Manager until her retirement after 29 years.

-Twenty-Six years ago, she founded the Northern Utah Coalition, Inc. HIV/AIDS Project in Ogden, Utah and continue to serve as the Project Director.
+More than 25 years ago, she founded the Northern Utah Coalition, Inc. HIV/AIDS Project in Ogden, Utah and continue to serve as the Project Director.
 She has served in the Ogden area for 40 years advocating for the homeless, seniors, women, children, health, and wellness for her community.
 Her greatest desire is to continue to mentor and empowering others to do their best in any endeavor they pursue, and in life generally.

 In her spare time, she enjoys spending time with her daughter and grandson.
 She also enjoys fishing.